TR5001 - Translation Process and Procedures (2018/19)

 |Module specification||Module approved to run in 2018/19|

 |Total study hours||300|

-|Running in 2017/18||
+|Running in 2018/19||

 This module explores the translation process and procedures, including aspects of ST analysis and text typology.
-The module focuses on the components of translation, its stages and the mechanisms underlying it.
+The module focuses on the components of translation, translation stages and the mechanisms underlying these stages.
 It introduces students to techniques for a strategic source text analysis which help them to anticipate translation problems.
 Students will be familiarised with the relevance of extra and intra-textual features of the source text to the translation process.
 They will be required to use appropriate meta-language to describe and discuss translation problems and to explain and justify the translation procedures adopted to solve them.

 Students will draw on the theory of anticipating and solving translation problems in language-specific practical sessions, where they will be translating a wide variety of text types into and out of English.